biolink/biolink-model/docs/pairwise_interaction_association_id.md

 ---
-parent: Slots
+parent: Node Properties
 title: biolink:pairwise_interaction_association_id
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: pairwise_interaction_association_id
+# Slot: pairwise_interaction_association_id

 identifier for the interaction.
 This may come from an interaction database such as IMEX.